Skip to Main Content

 Tracking Trump’s Disastrous Record on Guns

-There’s four more years with Trump in the White House—so what’s he been doing about gun violence?
+We’ve reached Trump’s first 100 days into his second term in the White House.
+So what’s he been doing about gun violence?

 Donald Trump has said quite a bit on the issue of gun violence since his ride down the escalator in 2015.